mittelmark/ptlex/README.md

 puts [format "%7d %7d %7d %s" $nline $nword $nchar [lindex $argv 0]]
 ```

-This flex-like input file can be translated int a program with the following programm call:
+This flex-like input file can be translated into a program with the following programm call:

 ```
 ptlex --lang Tcl wc.ftl wc.tcl